lisa-butler/Northwest-Scuba-Diving/README.md

 ### **sign in/ sign out/ register**

 Sign In, Sign Out and Register, as well as password recovery etc are all sourced form Allauth templates and as such look very similar throughout.
 I did not make massive styling changes to these templates but rather did some minor changes to the frequently utilised ones, such as sign in, sign out and register.
+I also checked that they were functioning correctly.

 ![Register](documentation/screenshots/signup.png)